drandreaskrueger/coinbaseTestbed/bugs/HOST-header_empty.md

 * http://208.68.38.174/

-Whew, this took me many many hours to debug.
+Now the problem is pinpointed perfectly.
+Whew, all this had taken me many many hours to debug.
 Of course, at first I supposed that *my* code is buggy.
 What a strange problem.

 ### Symptom
 when Coinbase sends a notification callback, my django server (if in production-mode) immediately refuses it with a (400, BAD REQUEST):